Ankit-Gupta07/Python-PROJECT---Data-ETL-pipeline/README.md

 iii) **LOAD** - Lastly we store the transformed data into these destinations - CSVs, JSONs and Databases (SQLite & PostgreSQL) using Python libraries like pandas, sqlite, and pyscopg2

 The end goal of the notebook is to combine these data sets together so that we can run a machine learning model predicting World Bank Project total costs or the GDP of a country as per their population or anything you want."

+## Features
+- **Index**: navigates the user to any particular step in the entire process
+- **Code**: demonstrates each phase of the ETL process with explanatory comments to run the code
+- **Markdown**: gives an easy understanding of the concepts used throughout the notebook
+- **Viusalisation**: helps in understanding the spread of data and results of data transformations
+- **Diagram**: focuses on understanding the process-flow of steps
+- **Screenshots**: showcases different case-scenarios

+## Files
+- **Dataset (Excel files)**: Locations Report, Request Status Report, Service Type Report
+- **Dashboard (pbix file)**: Service request dashboard
+- **Static Preview (screenshot)**: Dashboard - PNG
+- **Dynamic Preview (recording)**: Video preview

+## How to Use
+1. Download the Python code: Clone or download the repository to your local machine.
+2. Install Dependencies: Make sure you have all the required packages mentioned in the code installed in your environment.
+3. Navigate to the Jupyter Notebook: Open the Jupyter Notebook (ETL_Project.ipynb) to access the code and explanations.
+4. Execute the Code: Follow the step-by-step instructions provided in the notebook to perform the ETL process.

+Execute the Code:
+## Getting Started
+To get started, clone this repository to your local machine and open the ipynb file.
+Start going through the notebook and execute the code using the explanations and comments given to perform ETL on raw data.

+## Contributions and Feedbacks
+Contributions are welcome!
+If you encounter any issues or have suggestions for improvements, please open an issue on the GitHub repository.
+I appreciate your feedback and are committed to making this dashboard even better.
+Happy analyzing!